VictorMonteiro7/VictorMonteiro7/README.md

 ##### 🇺🇸 English:
 Software Developer, I really like codes and challenges, I have been looking for update myself and my development tools and looking for ways to let my code scalable, clean and easy to fix if necessary.

-Currently, I'm looking for a new job, where I can demonstrate all my potential.
+Currently, I work as a fullstack developer at Leads2b.

 I'm proactive and always try to do my best.
 In my spare time, I like to read, practice martial arts and play games.